Research group on:

 Dr. Gudrun Hillebrand, Bundesanstalt für Gewasserkunde, Germany

-Dr. Peggy Zinke, SINTEF Energy Research
+Dr. Peggy Zinke, Sciencemonastry AS, Norway

 Modelling water and sediment flow in the delta of Lake Øyern